 The most important area for improving the legal regulation of public companies is strengthening the role of boards of directors in strategic management and increasing the responsibility of the members of joint-stock company management bodies for management results.
-As part of the specified work, there are plans to amend the legislation so as to remove barriers hampering the transfer of competencies for the formation of executive management bodies from the shareholder's meeting to the board of directors of public joint-stock companies.
+As part of the specified work, there are plans to amend the legislation so as to remove barriers hampering the transfer of competencies for the formation executive management bodies from the shareholder's meeting to the board of directors of public joint-stock companies.
 Once introduced, this measure will allow boards of directors to exercise effective control over the activities of executive bodies and to ensure continuity upon their formation.

 To improve the effectiveness of boards of directors' work in the most important areas, it is planned to prepare proposals for the formation of boards of directors' committees.
-In order to apply strategic planning over a long-term horizon and to improve the quality of company management, possible extension of the elected term in office for company board of directors (supervisory board) members shall be considered.
+In order to ensure the continuity of boards of directors (supervisory boards) and to apply strategic planning over a long-term horizon, and also to improve the quality of company management, it is proposed to consider the issue of vesting boards of directors (supervisory boards) with the right to nominate candidates to be elected for new terms of such boards of directors (supervisory boards).
 It is also necessary to install the personal responsibility of the members of joint-stock companies' management bodies, boards of directors and executive bodies, for decisions they make in exercising rights and fulfilling assigned responsibilities, including the responsibility for inaction.
-To ensure the effectiveness of further steps for strengthening the responsibilities, the meaningful definition of such categories as 'reasonable actions' and 'bona fide actions' is required with respect to the head or members of the management body of companies.
+To ensure the effectiveness of further steps for strengthening the responsibility of members of management bodies and expanding the grounds for enforcing their responsibilities, the meaningful definition of such categories as 'reasonable actions' and 'bona fide actions' is required with respect to the head or members of the management body of companies.